Bluice81/TiguBot/README.md

 3. upload your configurations, next copy the configuration and replace the content of your file called orders.json and save it
 4. open a new terminal window and go to the root of the program folder, where you will find the package.json file
 5. from the prompt, run the command npm start
-6. when prompted, enter your secret key.
+6. when prompted, enter your password.

 Command syntax<br />
 npm start {testMode = 0 or 1} {writeLogFile = 0 or 1}<br />